Schedule Service

 Your heat pump has several moving parts that need lubrication to operate smoothly and reduce friction.
 During a tune-up, a technician will lubricate motors and other components to prevent wear and tear, which helps extend the life of your system.
 They will also perform a visual inspection of your ductwork to check for obvious leaks or damage.
 Leaky ducts can let conditioned air escape, wasting energy and making it harder to keep your home comfortable.
 A thorough inspection ensures the air you’re paying to heat or cool is actually getting where it needs to go.

-How Often Should You Service Your Heat Pump?
+How Often Does Your Heat Pump Need Service?

 Just like your car needs regular oil changes to run smoothly, your heat pump needs consistent care to keep your home comfortable all year.
 Since it pulls double duty for both heating and cooling, figuring out the right service schedule is key to its performance and longevity.
 Sticking to a routine not only helps prevent unexpected breakdowns but also keeps your system running as efficiently as possible, which can save you money on your energy bills.